Links on Android Authority may earn us a commission. Learn more.

 Monitors offer much shorter response times

 While super-fast response times aren’t impossible in the HDTV industry, it’s definitely a very rare (and expensive) feature.
 It’s usually available in higher-end OLED TVs, which can easily cost thousands.
+This is because TVs are mostly made with media consumption in mind.
+For example, a short lag doesn’t matter as much when you’re watching a movie.
+You can still enjoy a video perfectly, even if it’s taking a while for the processing to happen in the background.

 Monitors aren’t only great PS5 screens.
-These can also operate perfectly as a PC monitor, which may give users dual-functionality.
+These can also operate perfectly as a PC monitor, which may give users dual functionality.
 Additionally, some newer monitors also come with access to smart TV apps.
 Even if yours doesn’t, you can always opt for a smart TV box or dongle to use via HDMI.

 Monitors can come in different display aspect ratios